 ”I suspect we’ll see an uptick in the uninsured but possibly not to the degree that Gallup [found],” says Jennifer Tolbert, director of state health reform at Kaiser Family Foundation.

 The decline in uninsured rates could plausibly reflect the expectation or appearance of policy change, economist Craig Garthwaite argued when I called him to chat about the Gallup data.

 He thinks the data might reflect the Trump administration’s constant talk of repealing the individual mandate — even if action didn’t come until the end of the year.
 That might have been the nudge Americans needed to decide it wasn’t worth renewing their coverage in 2017.

 ”This really seems to be about the choice to sign up rather than premium shock,” says Garthwaite, an associate professor at Northwestern University’s Kellogg School of Business.
 “You have the government telling you that the mandate is wrong, and maybe that alters your behavior.”

 Tolbert sees other signs in the data that bolster this theory.
 She notes that some of the biggest declines in uninsured coverage are among young adults below the age of 25.
 These are the people you’d generally expect to be least attached to their coverage — the demographic that had low insurance rates before Obamacare.

 ”Especially among young adults, this is where talk of repealing the individual mandate may have influenced some people who would say, if I’m not going to get penalized I’ll take my chances,” she says.

 This story appears in VoxCare, a newsletter from Vox on the latest twists and turns in America’s health care debate.
 Sign up to > get VoxCare in your inbox

 Sign up for VoxCare

-Vox's daily email explaining the biggest news in health care, edited by Sarah Kliff
+Vox's email explaining the biggest news in health care, edited by Sarah Kliff